godotengine/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 .. note:: The editor saves the main scene's path in a project.godot file in your
           project's directory.
 While you can edit this text file directly to change project settings, you can also use the "Project -> Project Settings" window to do so.
-For more information, see :ref:`doc_project_settings`.

 In the next part, we will discuss another key concept in games and in Godot: creating instances of a scene.